cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 Subsetting in R
 ========================================================
 incremental: true
-If you remember correctly, matrices is a a vector with rows rows and columns.
+If you remember correctly, matrices are a vector with rows rows and columns.

 ```r